adammurdoch/kotlin-tools/base-plugins/README.md

   - Create a property of managed type (eg `val dist: Distribution`)
   - Some way to get `FileCollection` elements as locations or file names (ie without the build dependencies, to generate a manifest, etc.)
   - No way to have a generated output directory (eg a task that uses `DownloadRepository` to locate the output)
+  - Improve error message when settings plugin is applied to project, and vice versa